 When you know how much your income is, it's now the time to figure out how to spend less money so you can start living on less money.

-Here are some tricks to help you cut your bills, which in turns, will help you in living below your means:
+Here are some tricks to help you cut your bills, which in turns, will help you to live below your means:

 - Cut services you hardly use.
 You'll find things like cable and unlimited cell phone data plans that you barely use.
-You can negotiate them down (price-wise) or cut them off to save money.
+You can negotiate them down (price-wise) or cut them off to save extra money.
 You can also use apps like Trim and Charlie – AI financial tools – to automatically help you with lowering your bills.
-See more bill negotiation apps here.

 - Consolidate your debt.
 When things get tough, and debts are piling, one great way to reduce interest payments and other fees is to use products like Tally, SoFi, and Prosper that offers lower interest rates for personal loans.
 The less interest you pay, the faster it is for you to pay off your debt.